 Here are some clear signs your tools might not be working for you:

-If any of this resonates, it might be time to rethink your tech stack.
+If any of these challenges resonate, it might be time to rethink your tech stack.
 Do your tools truly support your goals?

 Steps to Break Free from the Daily Grind